space-wizards/docs/src/en/proposals/ike709-robusthub.md

 7. Pick a server and join it

 Quality-of-life enhancements like being able to pin/favorite certain games is subject to further design and bikeshedding.

+### Optional: RobustHub Game Jam

+Once RobustHub is fully implemented, we should advertise and then run a game jam (1-2 weeks) to develop new games (singleplayer or multiplayer) for RobustHub, unrelated to SS14.
+In addition to adding some variety to the games list, this will give us a chance to dogfood the system and also identify pain points in creating new Robust Toolbox projects.

+Depending on the level of interest, we could potentially offer prizes for the best submissions like a fancy Discord role and/or a $20 Steam gift card.